w3c/webextensions/proposals/proposal_process.md

 WECG proposal should serve as a productive supplement to those discussions, ideally reducing or eliminating duplicate work.

+**Provide an opportunity and venue for extension developers to give feedback.**
+There are many extension developers that are actively involved in the WECG and have invaluable feedback.
+By engaging with developers early and allowing developers to provide feedback on in-progress proposals, the resulting APIs and changes are much more likely to satisfy developer needs and less likely to cause unforeseen issues.

 ## Non-Goals

 **Replace issue reporting for suggested features or changes.**  The API